Low-tech biochar production for smallholders as an opportunity for enhancing livelihood and promoting climate-smart agriculture.

 An extension of our WAGS BIO programme, this scalable, carbon removal project supports smallholder farmers to convert oil palm wastes into biochar to regenerate soils, sink carbon and create new revenue streams for farmers.

 Our mission is to show that improving soil health naturally is not only good for the planet but a means to improve farmers’ livelihoods.
 Over the next 10 years, we strive to build up to 1 million mt of carbon pools under agriculture.
 Using low-cost, low-tech methods, our network of smallholders will become de facto ‘champions’ who manage these carbon pools and advocate the value of biodiversity for healthy crops and healthier communities.
-In time, local peer-to-peer groups will be able to transfer the knowledge and skills to their fellow farmers.
+In time, we will see larger scale “BIO Transformation Units”, that is sustained by a BIO circular economy and can go on to support local network of farmers indefinitely.

 Our story started with Wild Asia Group Scheme (WAGS) in 2011 with a simple quest to provide extension support to oil palm smallholder farmers.
-Today, there are over 1,000 Malaysian smallholder farmers who are part of the WAGS network.
-Over the years, we have been encouraging natural farming among smallholders.
+Today, there are over 3,000 producers in Malaysia and Thailand who are part of the WAGS network.
+Since 2019, we have been encouraging natural farming among smallholders.
 With a target group of farms, we tried out a number of BIO friendly methods like maintaining chemical-free farms and converting organic wastes into high-value products such as compost, fermented products and biochar, among others.
 The lessons learned and the know-how from these trials help farmers make the transition to chemical-free farms and improve their soil health.

 Why Biochar